SkycraftMC/skycraft/README.md

 In the project's current state, you should **NOT** host Skycraft on the public internet.

-You also need to download the assets (TODO)

 ## Running a different Minecraft version

 Some notes: